What is the main source of law authorising this entity form?

 How are shares issued? (including information on payment obligations, registration requirements)

-Capital increases and the issuance of shares require an amendment of the bylaws, which must be authorized by the shareholders.
+Capital increases and the issuance of shares require an amendment of the bylaws, which must be authorised by the shareholders.
 The bylaws may also establish that the administration is allowed, either generally or in a limited manner and temporarily or permanently, to increase the share capital to finance the general business of the SpA or for specific purposes.

 A preferential offer of issued shares to existing shareholders is not mandatory, but such right may be included in the bylaws.